martin-henz/martin-henz/_posts/2022-03-10-unit-circle-art.md

 const draw_times_table =
     (n, m) => connect_lines(n, k => k * m);
 ```
-The times table for 2 is called the cardiod.
+The times table for 2 is called the *cardiod*.
 ```js
 draw_times_table(200,  2);      // m = 2: cardioid: 1 lobe
 ```
 <img src="/martin-henz/images/unit_circle_art/tt_200_2.png" alt="random" width="400"/>

-The times table for 3 is called the nephroid.
+The times table for 3 is called the *nephroid*.
 ```js
 draw_times_table(200, 3);      // m = 3: nephroid: 2 lobes
 ```
 <img src="/martin-henz/images/unit_circle_art/tt_200_3.png" alt="random" width="400"/>

 The number of "lobes" of the picture increases with `m`: For
 `m = 4` you get 3 lobes, etc.
 ```js
 draw_times_table(200, 4);      // m = 4: 3 lobes...
 ```
 <img src="/martin-henz/images/unit_circle_art/tt_200_4.png" alt="random" width="400"/>

-Specify relationships between `n` and `m` create interesting
+Specific relationships between `n` and `m` create interesting
 visual patterns.
 For n = 397 and m = 200, you get a variant
 of the cardiod...
 ```js
 draw_times_table(397, 200);    // m = (n + 3) / 2: cardioid
 ```
 <img src="/martin-henz/images/unit_circle_art/tt_397_200.png" alt="random" width="400"/>

 ...and for n = 500 and m = 252, you get a variant of the
 nephroid.
 ```js
 draw_times_table(500, 252);    // m = (n + 4) / 2: nephroid
 ```
 <img src="/martin-henz/images/unit_circle_art/tt_500_252.png" alt="random" width="400"/>

 If you play with the numbers, you observe what relationship
 between n and m gives rise to what kind of picture.
 Enjoy!
 ```js